rbiology/beautiful-jekyll/aboutme.md

 title: Dev Paudel
 subtitle: PhD Candidate, University of Florida
 ---
-I am a PhD candidate in Agronomy at the University of Florida.
+I am currently a PhD candidate in Agronomy at the University of Florida.